amitiz/weather-app/README.md

 ## Features

--Displays current weather (temperature, description, and weather icon).
+1. Displays current weather (temperature, description, and weather icon).

--Shows hourly forecast for the next 24 hours.
+2. Shows hourly forecast for the next 24 hours.

--Allows users to search for weather data by city.
+3. Allows users to search for weather data by city.

--Handles errors gracefully with a "No Results" message if the city is not found.
+4. Handles errors gracefully with a "No Results" message if the city is not found.

 ## Technologies Used